 Stay hydrated (drink plenty of water and electrolyte drinks) avoid hiking in the heat of the day (10am to 4pm) eat often (carbohydrates salty foods) rest often (sit in the shade) get wet (wet your shirt, hat, wear a wet bandana around your neck) DO NOT attempt to hike down to the river back in one day Visitor services and facilities inside Reservations for camping and lodging are essential.
 When making reservations for lodging and camping, remember to identify the rim you plan on visiting.
 The North Rim is over 8000 feet/ 2438 m above sea level.
 Visitors with respiratory or heart problems may experience difficulties.
 All walking at this elevation can be strenuous.
 Grand Canyon National Park is in a remote part of the country.
-Remember: Bring an extra set of car keys; it could be a long wait for a locksmith.

 North Rim summer temperatures are cooler than those on the South Rim due to increased elevation and can range from 40s-70sF (5-21C).
 The North Rim is 8000 feet (2438 m) above sea level.
 Thunderstorms frequently occur during July, August, and early September.
 Inner canyon temperatures are extreme.
 Daytime highs at the river, 5000 feet (1500m) below the rim, often exceed 105F (40C).